tstelzle/AnsibleRoles/Readme.md

 # Various Ansible Roles

-This repository inludes the implementation of various ansible roles.
+This repository includes the implementation of various Ansible roles.
 Furthermore it includes a Vagrantfile for testing the roles.

 With the following commands you can run the Vagrantfile and the Ansible roles.